moorage/cloud-hugo/README.md

 ### Testing update to the repo

-- send the same message like the one sent for cloning the repo, chugo is smart enough to decide if a pull is needed or clone
+- send the same message like the one sent for cloning the repo, subscriber is smart enough to decide if a pull is needed or clone